dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 ---
 title: High-performance logging with LoggerMessage in ASP.NET Core
 author: guardrex
-description: Learn how to use LoggerMessage features to create cacheable delegates that require fewer object allocations than logger extension methods for high-performance logging scenarios.
+description: Learn how to use LoggerMessage to create cacheable delegates that require fewer object allocations for high-performance logging scenarios.
 manager: wpickett
 ms.author: riande
 ms.date: 11/03/2017